nhadinat/cat-clicker/README.md

-## Minicourse Ajax Project
+## Cat Clicker

-I'm practicing Ajax
+I'm practicing Javascript Patterns with a Cat Clicker app

 ### How to Run